amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 ## What Is an OAuth 2.0 Integration?

 An OAuth 2.0 integration (referred to as integration) is a software application or system that connects to the Meraki platform and interacts with Meraki's services and data.
 An integration uses APIs to automate, manage, or enhance functionalities within a Meraki environment.
-With OAuth 2.0, integrations can securely access Meraki resources on behalf of users or organizations.
-This allows the users to perform tasks such as monitoring network status, configuring network settings, or collecting data without requiring direct user credential input.
+With OAuth 2.0, integrations enable users to securely access Meraki resources, allowing them to monitor network status, configure settings, and collect data without needing to input credentials directly.

 ## Benefits of OAuth 2.0 Integrations

-The advantages of authentication using OAuth 2.0 over traditional API keys are as follows:
+The advantages of using OAuth 2.0 for authentication compared to traditional API keys include:
 - **Flexible and least-privilege access**: Developers can request permission for a limited set of OAuth scopes, rather than having an all-or-nothing access.
 - **No more copying and pasting API keys**: OAuth 2.0 provides a secure and seamless grant flow for exchanging credentials.
 - **No more API key rotations**: OAuth 2.0 uses short-lived access tokens.
 These tokens are automatically replaced in minutes.